Display README text on the overview

 If your repository contains a

-README file at the root level, Bitbucket displays its contents below on the repository's Overview page.
+README file at the root level, Bitbucket Cloud displays its contents below on the repository's Overview page.
 Bitbucket can parse and display Markdown, reStructuredText, Textile, and plain text

 README files.
 With a syntax like Markdown, you can emphasize text, include screen captures, and more.